Measurement Bounds for Sparse Signal Ensembles via Graphical Models: Abstract

 \section{Abstract}

 In compressive sensing, a small collection of linear projections of a sparse signal contains enough information to permit signal recovery.
-Distributed compressive sensing (DCS) extends this framework, allowing a correlated ensemble of sparse signals to be jointly recovered from a collection of separately acquired compressive measurements.
-In this paper, we introduce an ensemble sparsity model for capturing the intra- and inter-signal correlations within a collection of sparse signals.
-For strictly sparse signals obeying an ensemble sparsity model, we characterize the fundamental number of noiseless measurements that each sensor must collect to ensure that the signals are jointly recoverable.
-Our analysis is based on a novel bipartite graph representation that links the sparse signal coefficients with the measurements obtained for each signal.
+Distributed compressive sensing (DCS) extends this framework by defining ensemble sparsity models, allowing a correlated ensemble of sparse signals to be jointly recovered from a collection of separately acquired compressive measurements.
+In this paper, we introduce a framework for modeling sparse signal ensembles that quantifies the intra- and inter-signal dependencies within and among the signals.
+This framework is based on a novel bipartite graph representation that links the sparse signal coefficients with the measurements obtained for each signal.
+Using our framework, we provide fundamental bounds on the number of noiseless measurements that each sensor must collect to ensure that the signals are jointly recoverable.